 More than 50% of adults can’t read at an eighth-grade level.1 And reading comprehension declines in times of stress even for high literacy patients.
 Patient education written to a sixth-grade reading level or below simply means you reach more people.
 This doesn't mean you're talking down to patients.
 It means you're being clear.
 And it means patients know that you have their best health in mind.

 - Use plain language

 You want patients to understand information the first time they read or hear it.
-Use plain language that’s clear and concise, breaking down medical jargon into simpler terms.
+Use plain language that’s clear and concise.
+Break down medical terminology into simpler terms.
+Make sure you:

 - Focus on need-to-know information